Exhibitions Info Instagram Texts & Reviews

 *

-I The mutual work viser Keegan måleri på bomull.
+Keegan viser meg arbeida ho har førebudd til The mutual work, måleri på bomull og silke, spreidde ut over studioet hennar.
 Tekstilane er farga, flekka eller pensla med naturfarge.
+Monokrome silkeflak heng laust frå veggen, nokre gonger overlappa av andre verk.
 På enkelte små, oppspende bomullslerret let Keegan det polykrome potensialet i ein og same farge kome til syne: frå kanten av eit gult rektangel, måla med vokspors på gultre, siv det ei glorie av mosegrøn og lilla.
-I utstillinga finst også dei farga stripene som har blitt Keegan sitt kjenneteikn, her oftast vertikalt måla opp (somme gonger med kryssande band), og med meir luft – eller kanskje lys? – mellom seg enn tidlegare.
-Desse måleria er mindre landskapsaktige enn verket eg har hengande heime, men likevel får dei meg til å tenke på fenomen frå naturen.
+I fleire av arbeida finn eg dei farga stripene som har blitt Keegan sitt kjenneteikn, men med meir luft – eller kanskje lys? – mellom seg enn tidlegare.
+Desse måleria er mindre landskapsaktige enn verket eg har hengande heime, likevel får dei meg til å tenke på fenomen frå naturen.
 Når silken rører seg, synest eg han har noko vassaktig ved seg, at han liknar refleksjonar av lys på sjø.
 Dei sløra bomullsmonokromane minner om grålysning, skumring.

 *